NathanYee412/Discord-PokeMeow-Bot/readme.txt

 # 3. Open discord on web browser and go to the channel and text channel you want to run the bot in
 # 4. Place that link into the discord link variable
 # 5. run selbot.py
-# 6. Copy the redirect login link and replace it in the code again
-# 7. Run selbot.py
 ###################################################################################################